-Payments for waiver so ervices are not made through an approved MMIS. which system(s) the pa s by which payments are made and the entity that processes payments; (b) how and through syments are processed; (c) how an audit trail is maintained for all state and federal funds AMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures or • ervices are made by a managed care entity or entities.
-The managed care entity is paid a ment per eligible enrollee through an approved MMIS.
-D '1 1 ts are made to the managed care entity or entities:
+Payments for waiver services are not made through an approved MMIS.

+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64:

+Payments for waiver services are made by a managed care entity or entities.
+The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.

+Describe how payments are made to the managed care entity or entities: